 HULL: YORKSHIRE'S MARITIME city

-As Yorkshire’s maritime city, Hull is now developing an extensive redevelopment of its significant historic maritime assets, building upon the legacy of its tenure as the UK City of Culture 2017 in support of its aspiration to create a world-class visitor destination.
+As Yorkshire’s maritime city, Hull is now working on an extensive redevelopment of its significant historic maritime assets.
+Building upon the legacy of its tenure as the UK City of Culture 2017, the project supports Hull’s aspiration to become a world-class visitor destination.

-The sites included within the project are: Hull Maritime Museum; Dock Office Chambers on Dock Office Row the North End Shipyard and two historic vessels, the Arctic Corsair and Spurn Lightship.
+The sites included within the project are: Hull Maritime Museum; Dock Office Chambers on New Cross Street, the North End Shipyard on Dock Office Row and two historic vessels, the Arctic Corsair and Spurn Lightship.

-This heritage-driven, transformational project draws on Hull’s unique spirit and sense of place, and will be a central part of the legacy of the City of Culture 2017, It will focus on the promotion and protection of Hull’s maritime history, architecture and collections.
+This heritage-driven, transformational project draws on Hull’s unique spirit and sense of place, and will be a central part of the legacy of the City of Culture 2017 focussing on the promotion and protection of Hull’s maritime history, architecture and collections.

 Over the next seven years work will be undertaken that will place our Maritime Heritage at the heart of our city offer.